curioustorvald/tsvm/Videotron2K.md

 #### Predefined Constants

 * RATET : framerate defined by miliseconds between each frame.
 Mutually exclusive with RATEF.
 * RATEF : framerate defined by how many frames must be shown in one second.
-Mutually exclusive with RATET.
+Mutually exclusive with RATET

 ### Auto-incrementation